uidaholib/digital-collections-docs/content/metadata/02-metadata.md

 - All words after the first word in the title should be lower case unless referring to a proper noun such as a name or place (Dylan Fuller, Empire State Building, Idaho, etc.)
 - For questions on how to title photographs in a series, please refer to CDIL staff.
 - Example values: `Hecla Mine`; `Students playing baseball`
+- Title can not be blank!
+- Child objects of "multiple" display_template may have a blank title.

 ### creator